-It’s true, not every salesperson will adapt easily to every facet of the Social Selling process but know that many of your salespeople may already be working social media to attracts customers.
+It’s true, not every salesperson will adapt easily to every facet of the Social Selling process but many of your salespeople may already be working social media to attract customers.
 They’ve recognized the benefits of leveraging their network to connect with prospects, foster those relationships, and create digital word-of-mouth for themselves.

 If you can’t quite see the value yet, check out these 6 benefits of Social Selling that you’d be crazy to miss out on:

 Research happens online and drives offline sales.
 According to this study, the research phase in vehicle purchases has been dramatically shrinking over time.
 80% of surveyed customers stated that they performed the whole pre-purchase research within eight weeks.
 Social channels can be the catalyst for those purchase intentions.
 Nearly 70% of respondents stated they spent more time online than offline for pre-purchase information gathering, with a relevant number researching online only.